aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 The [Zilla Plus for Amazon MSK](https://aws.amazon.com/marketplace/pp/prodview-jshnzslazfm44) Secure Public Access proxy lets authorized Kafka clients connect, publish messages and subscribe to topics in your Amazon MSK cluster via the internet.

-In this guide we will deploy the Zilla Plus for Amazon MSK as a Secure Public Access proxy  and showcase globally trusted public internet connectivity to an MSK cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.
+In this guide we will deploy the Zilla Plus for Amazon MSK Secure Public Access proxy  and showcase globally trusted public internet connectivity to an MSK cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.
 Kafka clients will use TLS client certificates to verify trusted client identity.

 ### AWS services used